 About the Place:

 Trikon invites you to a journey that stops time and connects your spiritual self to the present and the future.
-Varanasi is a city that is truly timeless.
-From the divine ambiance to the mouth-watering street food, Varanasi is a gem.
+From the divine ambiance to the mouth-watering street food, This tour is a Gem.
 With Trikon, escape to a parallel universe on the other side of the digital India.

-Please Note : Train Ticket Cost is not part of Package, But Trikon will assist you with Train / Flight Ticket Booking
+Please Note : Train Ticket Cost is not part of Package, But Trikon will assist you with Train / Flight Ticket Booking.
+Booking refundable air tickets through reputable platforms like Make My Trip or Yatra Portal is indeed a wise choice, especially for flexibility in travel plans.
+It's important to prioritize peace of mind, particularly in the face of potential last-minute changes or cancellations.

-- Reach Varanasi Railway Station by afternoon.
-Shift to our Home Stay / Hotel
+- Reach Varanasi by afternoon.
+Pickup from Railway Station/Airport.
+Shift to our Home Stay / Hotel.

 - Freshen up and get ready to witness the city of temples especially Kal Bhairav & Kashi Vishwanath.